DenAbr/WorldGuard/README.md

 * Ability to use player names instead of UUIDs (regions.use-player-names-instead-of-uuids setting)
 * Optimized yaml storage (separate file for each region with partial saving support) To change default yaml to new set regions.storage.driver-type to SEPARATED_YAML
+* Configurable default flags for new created region
 * Localization system(planned)